govcms-training/content-admin/unit-3-managing-content-in-govcms/archive-content.md

 {% embed url="https://vimeo.com/488354549" %}

-In GovCMS sites \(as with most web sites\), content administrators will, from time to time need to remove **content** from their site.
+In GovCMS sites \(as with most websites\), content administrators will, from time to time need to **remove** content from their site.
 There are many cases in which conent may need to be removed, including _Events_ that have passed, _Blog articles_ or _News & Media_ that no longer need to be highlighted on a site, expired job listings and so on.

 Archiving content in GovCMS simply **unpublishes** the content.
 It does not delete the content.
 As such you can restore the content if needed.